zer0cache/matic-docs/docs/home/architecture/matic-architecture.md

 ### Heimdall (Proof-of-Stake validator layer)

-**Heimdall** is the PoS validator node that works in consonance with the Staking contracts on Ethereum to enable the PoS mechanism on Polygon.
+**Heimdall** is the PoS validator node that works in consonance with the staking contracts on Ethereum to enable the PoS mechanism on Polygon.
 We have implemented this by building on top of the Tendermint consensus engine with changes to the signature scheme and various data structures.
 It is responsible for block validation, block producer committee selection, checkpointing a representation of the sidechain blocks to Ethereum in our architecture and various other responsibilities.

 Heimdall layer handles the aggregation of blocks produced by Bor into a merkle tree and publishing the merkle root periodically to the root chain.
-This periodic publishing are called `checkpoints`.
+These periodic publishings are called `checkpoints`.
 For every few blocks on Bor, a validator (on the Heimdall layer):

 1. Validates all the blocks since the last checkpoint
 2. Creates a merkle tree of the block hashes